ThoughtWorks-SEA/developer-training/docs/delivering-software/clean-code.md

 In this analogy, designing software without knowing what the best design should be is like borrowing money.
 You can do something with the money sooner (or even do greater things!), but then until you pay back that money you'll be paying interest.
 Interest, in this case, is slowing down the development of new features.

 However, this is easily misunderstood.
-This does not mean you can [code poorly down with the intention of paying back later](http://wiki.c2.com/?WardExplainsDebtMetaphor).
+This does not mean you can [code poorly now with the intention of paying back later](http://wiki.c2.com/?WardExplainsDebtMetaphor).

 ![technical debt quadrant](https://martinfowler.com/bliki/images/techDebtQuadrant.png)
 (From martinfowler.com)

 **Prudent** debt is that the team knows that they are having a debt.
-It is well-calculated and will be dealt with eventually. **Reckless** debt is a team taking on debt without knowing the consequences of their design decisions. **Delibrate** debt is when technical debt is created on purpose, **inadvertent** is when it is not.
+It is well-calculated and will be dealt with eventually.

+**Reckless** debt is a team taking on debt without knowing the consequences of their design decisions.

+**Deliberate** debt is when technical debt is created on purpose, **inadvertent** is when it is not.

 Is there really prudent-inadvertent debt?